Sing it with me, y’all…

 No, not Christmas: I’m talking about QuickBooks Connect 2022, happening December 7-9 in Las Vegas at the Aria Hotel.
 For the first time since 2019, QuickBooks Connect is happening live and in person.
 And to quote Lizzo (because, why not?), “It’s about damn time!”

-Apps, apps, and more apps.
 Like an Oprah giveaway: QuickBooks Connect has an app!
 The Aria Resort & Casino has an app!
 Everyone has an app!
-These aps can be convenient and helpful, but the last thing you want to is to be waiting on them to download with that sucky “not the best” Wifi I just mentioned.
+These apps can be convenient and helpful, but the last thing you want to is to be waiting on them to download with that sucky “not the best” Wifi I just mentioned.
 This is why the best thing you can do is preload and test out each app you want to use before you travel.
 Make sure you’ve got any login info set up, if needed.

 Also check that your Uber or Lyft apps are working and tied to the right credit card before you need to use them.
 According to TripAdvisor, Uber’s standard rate is a little cheaper than Lyft, but they’re quicker to put a surge charge on.
 Both are fine options and there really isn’t much difference between the two.